Battle of Kinburn (1787): The forces

-Alexander Suvorov, commanding the Russian garrison, had 19 bronze and 300 iron artillery pieces in the fortress, weak in power and range, 1,500 infantry in Kinburne and 2,500 infantry, 28 regimental and 10 field guns, and Cossack cavalry within 30 versts (roughly 50 kilometers) from the fortress.
+Alexander Suvorov, commanding the Russian garrison, had 19 bronze and 300 iron artillery pieces in the fortress, weak in power and range, 1,500 infantry in Kinburn and 2,500 infantry or light cavalry, 28 regimental and 10 field guns, and Cossack cavalry within 30 versts (roughly 32 kilometers / 19 miles) from the fortress.

-The Ottomans had three 60 gun ships of the line, four 34 gun frigates, four bomb vessels (floating batteries), and 14 gunboats with 4 guns each.
+Near Ochakov, the Ottomans had three 60 gun ships of the line, four 34 gun frigates, four bomb vessels (floating batteries), and 14 gunboats with 4 guns each.
 Altogether, about 400 guns.
 The Ottoman troops were carried by 23 transport vessels.

 First attack

 During September, the Ottoman fleet twice carried out ranging fire of the fleet against the coast, trying to locate position of the Russian gun emplacements.
-During one bombardment, a Russian galley "Desna" which was part of a force of two frigates and four galleys (themselves a part of Admiral Mordvinov's flotilla), intervened on the initiative of its Maltese captain, and drove off the Ottoman gunboats.
-On the 10 and 11 October bombardment of Kinburn was conducted from the Ottoman ships again.
-On 12 October 1787 at 9 in the morning an amphibious landing of 6,000 troops was conducted on two separate sites (5,300 on the bank's 'tongue' itself, and the rest 10–15 versts away at a village of Bienka), with the fleet supporting the landing with fire.
+During one bombardment, a Russian galley Desna which was part of a force of two frigates and four galleys (themselves a part of Admiral Mordvinov's squadron that sent these ships to assist in the defence of Kinburn), intervened on the initiative of its Maltese captain, and drove off the Ottoman gunboats.
+On the 11 October bombardment of Kinburn was conducted from the Ottoman ships again.
+Under the cover of this bombing, now more intense, on 12 October 1787 at 9 in the morning an amphibious landing of 6,000 troops was conducted on two separate sites (5,300 on the bank's 'tongue' itself, and the rest 10–15 versts away at a village of Bienka), with the fleet supporting the landing with fire.
+The landing consisted of shipboard soldiers, composing of Turks, Greeks, and part of the Ochakov garrison (about 600 people).
+The commander of the landing force was Serben-Geşti-Eyyub-Ağa Janissary.
 The pasha of Ochakov ordered the ships to leave after the landing so that the amphibious landing force would not contemplate withdrawal.
 The landing force begun to dig a total of 15 trenches, in the attempt to move closer to Kinburn.

 Suvorov called for reinforcement (2,500 infantry and Cossacks) and waited, while being occupied with public prayer in the church (Celebration of the Covering), receiving dispatches and messages in the church.